RAWrobotics/Orion5/README.md

 ```

 ### Known Issues & Future Work
-* If MATLAB code calling the library crashes, the *keep alive* ping will keep happening in the background.
+* If user MATLAB code calling the library crashes, the *keep alive* ping will keep happening in the background.
 Users can stop this by running `<library_instance>.stop()` in MATLAB console.
 It would be best to surround your code with a try/catch structure.
 * Most functionality is implemented, we are working on making a nicer interface for setting/getting positions in deg360, deg180 and radians.
 * We are considering adding the capability to alter the acceleration profile and torque settings etc from MATLAB.